 In addition, the statements included under the headings "Item 4.B.
 Business Overview-Strategies for 2014 and Subsequent Years" and "Item 5.D.
 Trend Information" are forward-looking statements.
 Given the risks and uncertainties surrounding forward-looking statements, undue reliance should not be placed on these statements.
 Many of these factors are beyond the Bank's ability to control or predict.
 The Bank's forward-looking statements speak only as of the date of this Annual Report.
 Other than as required by law, the Bank undertakes no obligation to update or revise forward-looking statements, whether as a result of new information, future events, or otherwise.

-Item 1.Identity of Directors, Senior Management and AdvisersNot required in this Annual Report.
+Item 1.
+Identity of Directors, Senior Management and Advisers

 Item 2.
-Offer Statistics and Expected Timetable Not required in this Annual Report.
+Offer Statistics and Expected Timetable

 Item 3.
 Key Information

 A. Selected Financial Data